Why Continuous Training is Essential in the Modern Workplace

 Research consistently shows that modern workers consider development opportunities to be among the most important aspects of a desirable position.
 If employers are to attract highly skilled workers to fill vacant roles, a commitment to personal development must be pursued.

-Data suggests around 40% of job seekers consider the potential for growth to be a deciding factor when evaluating job opportunities.
-In addition, it’s believed almost 75% of candidates wish to acquire new skills as part of any considered staff training initiatives.
-Millennial and Gen Z workers seem to prioritize development in particular, with 87% of millennials viewing work as a development opportunity and 76% of Gen Z prioritizing professional development.
+Data suggests that around 40% of job seekers consider the potential for growth to be a deciding factor when evaluating job opportunities.
+In addition, it’s believed that almost 75% of candidates wish to acquire new skills as part of any considered staff training initiatives.
+Millennial and Gen Z workers seem to prioritise development in particular, with 87% of millennials viewing work as a development opportunity and 76% of Gen Z prioritising professional development.

 For modern business leaders to attract highly skilled workers, especially younger staff at the beginning of their careers, a commitment to continuous training should be a top priority.